-- Alternate Character Interpretation: In the final few pages of the final issue is Gert saying 'Fuck Fairyland' as a way of coping with how much her normal world life sucks and masking her desire to return?
+- Alternate Character Interpretation: In the final few pages of the final issue, is Gert saying "Fuck Fairyland" as a way of coping with how much her normal world life sucks and masking her desire to return?
 Or is it her realizing it doesn't matter if she's in the human world or Fairyland, life would still suck, just in different ways regardless?

-- Dueling Works: Not exactly "duelling" since they're published by the same company, but it makes an interesting companion piece to Birthright.
+- Dueling Works: Not exactly "dueling" since they're published by the same company, but it makes an interesting companion piece to Birthright.
 They both deconstruct the "child lost in magical world" genre by showing the child grown to adulthood in the magical world, they're both violent and gory, and both feature highly morally ambiguous protagonists.
-However, while I Hate Fairyland is a Black Comedy set in a cartoony Crapsaccharine World which the protagonist is trapped in and trying to escape, Birthright is a serious Urban Fantasy story set on Earth which the protagonist is trying to bring the magical world into.
+However, while I Hate Fairyland is a Black Comedy set in a cartoonish Crapsaccharine World which the protagonist is trapped in and trying to escape, Birthright is a serious Urban Fantasy story set on Earth which the protagonist is trying to bring the magical world into.